owl-birds/ds-algorithm/concepts/recursion/notes.md

 # Recursion

--> the simp lest way: recursion is a function that calls itself untill the problem is solved.
+-> the simplest way: recursion is a function that calls itself untill the problem is solved.

 -> this usually involved what is refered as a "base case", A base case is the point in which the problem is solved at.